CAPE: Corrective Actions from Precondition Errors using Large Language Models

 \subsection{Plan Generation via Re-prompting}

-In control theory, a closed-loop system incorporates feedback from its outputs for adaptive control~\cite{golnaraghi2017automatic}.
-Similarly, CAPE leverages error feedback in a closed-loop planning setup.
-Precondition error feedback corrects a generated plan when the proposed action by the LLM is not afforded execution.
-CAPE's precondition prompting module that injects feedback as \textit{corrective prompts} (see Figure~\ref{fig:mini-pipeline}).
+In control theory, a closed-loop system relies on feedback from its outputs for adaptive control~\cite{golnaraghi2017automatic}.
+Similarly, CAPE leverages error feedback in a closed-loop planning setup, which allows it to correct a generated plan when any action proposed by the LLM is not afforded execution, by injecting precondition error information as \textit{corrective prompts} (see Figure~\ref{fig:mini-pipeline}).
 Certain errors require more context about the agent's state, action history and environment.
-For instance, correcting an error in VirtualHome~\cite{puig2018virtualhome} such as \code{<character> (1) does not have a free hand when executing "[GRAB] <obj> (1) [1]"} requires knowledge of what objects the agent previously grabbed or is currently holding, as well as available adjacent objects to drop the object and free the hands.
+For instance, correcting an error in VirtualHome~\cite{puig2018virtualhome} such as \code{<character> (1) does not have a free hand when executing "[GRAB] <obj> (1) [1]"} requires knowledge of what objects the agent previously grabbed or is currently holding, as well as available adjacent objects on which to drop the held object and free the agent's hands.
 We construct corrective prompts composed of the following segments of information: \begin{itemize} \item \textbf{Contextual Information}: This includes relevant context and action history upon action failure.
 We supply the query task $\mathcal{Q}$ and the query steps up to the action that has failed for context. \item \textbf{Precondition Error Information}: We optionally include details on the violated precondition in the prompt, which is tailored based on the degree to which the agent can assess precondition violations. \end{itemize}